-Sonus Hearing Care Professionals are leading hearing aids specialists and audiologists with offices in the greater Grand Rapids area, Muskegon, Kalamazoo, Rockford, Ludington, Wyoming and more, quality hearing care is always accessible.
+Sonus Hearing Care Professionals are industry leading hearing aids specialists and audiologists.
+With offices in greater Grand Rapids, Muskegon, Kalamazoo, Rockford, Ludington, Wyoming and more, quality hearing care is always accessible.
 In total Sonus has 10 locations throughout West Michigan.
-With knowledge and care, our staff is here to listen to your needs, conduct thorough testing, and recommend the best hearing aids or other solution for your hearing.
+Knowledge and experience enable our staff to recommend the best hearing solution for you; whether that be hearing aids or something else.

-If you are having difficulty hearing, we encourage you to come in for an evaluation.
+If you are having difficulty hearing, we encourage you to come in for a free evaluation.
 Our professionals have proven experience helping patients hear conversation, music, television, and more.
 Our team will carefully discuss your personalized test results, diagnosis, and treatment options.
 With numerous years of experience, you can be sure you are getting the most accurate assessment and treatment recommendation available.

 In addition to providing excellent auditory care, we also offer hearing aids to help you maintain your quality of hearing as much as possible.
 Based on our tests and knowledge of the different products, we offer multiple options for hearing aids that are individually adjusted for your specific needs.
 And while many of our competitors offer only a single manufacturer’s products, here at Sonus, you will find a wide range of hearing aids in every available brand.
 This gives us more options to make an accurate recommendation based on your medical assessment and lifestyle.